Kay13051976/tic-tac-toe/README.md

     - Open a folder on your computer with the terminal.
     - Run the following command
       - https://github.com/Kay13051976/tic-tac-toe.git
-  - Alternatively, if using Gitpod, you can click below to create your own workspace using this repository
+  - Alternatively, if using Gitpod, you can click below to create your workspace using this repository
     - [Gitpod Link](https://gitpod.io/new/#https://github.com/Kay13051976/tic-tac-toe)
        i.
 Install Python module dependencies:
        - Run the command pip install